 Installing a package is very easy you can add more packages with space delimiter.
 Here we will install Wireshark core package and GCC which is a c compiler.
 If we want to install them without answering yes/no question we must provide -y between yum and install like yum -y install.
 Here yum resolves dependencies and show installation required packages.
 There is 9 required package.

 As we will see below yum can use multiple repositories and the same package can be provided from multiple repositories.
 While installing this package we can specify specific repository like below.

 $ yum --enablerepo="centosplus/7/x86_64"_64 install tmux

 While operating with yum commands for caution reasons confirmations exist.
 If we are confident what we do we simply provide -y parameter to accept all confirmation questions like below.

 Install Group Packages

-If we want to install group which includes group of packages for similar targets like gnome desktop, kde desktop etc. we can use @ sign before package name
+If we want to install group which includes a group of packages for similar targets like gnome desktop, KDE desktop, etc. we can use @ sign before package name

 $ sudo yum install @"KDE Plasma Workspaces"